-We serve any student, faculty or staff member.
-It is non-discriminatory based on income so anyone can technically use the service.
-People come in monthly for a three day emergency food supply per person in their household and weekly for produce based on availability.
+We serve any student, faculty, or staff member of the University of Missouri, without question or proof of income requirements.
+Individuals can come in monthly for a three-day emergency food supply per person in their household and weekly for produce, bread, and eggs based on availability.
 We’re here to get you back on your feet – in whatever way we can.

-2012 in an effort to serve students, faculty and staff at Mizzou that were food insecure.
+The pantry started in 2012 in an effort to serve students, faculty, and staff at Mizzou that self-identify as food insecure.

-1400 Rock Quarry Rd.
-Columbia, MO – An off-site location of Mizzou’s campus.
+We are located on 1400 Rock Quarry Rd.
+Columbia, MO, an off-site location of Mizzou’s campus.
 We also have a satellite location in the MU Student Center.

-Tiger Pantry is a student-run organization led by a Director and 11 person executive board.
-There are a graduate assistant and paid staff administration member that advise the students and oversee finances and operations.
+Tiger Pantry is a student-run organization led by a Director and an executive board.
+We have a graduate assistant and paid staff administration member that advise the students and oversee finances and operations.

 We range anywhere from 3500 lbs. to 5000 lbs. in a month.

-We receive food from both drives on campus and a significant portion from the Central Missouri Food Bank which we are an agency of.
+We receive food from both drives on campus and a significant portion from the Central Missouri Food Bank which we are an auxiliary of.
 Many fundraisers and food drives are coordinated throughout the year in order to supply the pantry.
 We also receive monetary donations where we then go out and bulk purchase the food.
-People come in monthly for a three day emergency food supply per person in their household and weekly for produce based on availability.
+People come in monthly for a three-day emergency food supply per person in their household and weekly for produce based on availability.

-We are constantly fighting a stigma of food insecurity on campuses so we provide educational tools to encourage people to start these conversations.
+We are constantly fighting the stigma surrounding food insecurity on campus, so we provide educational tools to encourage people to start these conversations.
 Clients are confidential other than when they initially sign up, and we actively work to protect that confidentiality.
 We market to the entire university in hopes that those who need the service will see it, and even those who don’t will be comfortable starting the conversation with someone who might.